kigster/sym/README.md

 Password Cache:
-  -C, --cache-password              enable the cache (off by default) -T, --cache-for        [seconds]  to cache the password for -P, --cache-provider   [provider] type of cache, one of:
+  -C, --cache-password              enable the cache (off by default) -T, --cache-for        [seconds]  to cache the password for -P, --cache-provider   [provider] type of cache, one of memcached, drb
-				    [ memcached, drb ]

 Data to Encrypt/Decrypt:
   -s, --string           [string]   specify a string to encrypt/decrypt